MALLORCA NOW

 Palma Pedestrian Walkway/Cycle track

 Guide to Palma Mallorca - Tourist and Travel Information, Hotels, Pedestrian walkway and cycle track from Palma to PortixolIf are staying in or around Palma we can thoroughly recommend a visit to Portixol.
-You can reach there by foot enjoying the beautiful walk along the pedestrian seafront promenade or you could cycle directly along the cycle track.
-Alternatively you could take a short taxi trip for a few euros.
-Portixol is a little haven, found on the west side as you are approaching Palma city from the airport.
-This original fishing port (El Molinar) has great charm and character.
-There are many stylish chic restaurants and bars in the newer part of Portixol offering various cuisine.
+You can reach there by foot enjoying the beautiful walk along the pedestrian seafront promenade or you could hire bikes and cycle directly along the cycle track.
+Portixol is a tiny haven, found on the east side of the City.
+The original fishing Port (El Molinar) has great charm and character with several chic restaurants between the Port and newer part of Portixol.

 Portixol Marina Reataurant at the Port